Andreas Nordebäck

 Andreas Nordebäck (born 12 March 2004) is a Swedish figure skater.
-He is the 2022 Ice Challenge silver medalist and the 2022 Finlandia Trophy bronze medalist.
+He is a two time Swedish national champion (2023, 2026), the 2022 CS Ice Challenge silver medalist, and the 2022 CS Finlandia Trophy bronze medalist.

-On the junior level, Nordebäck is the 2022 JGP Czech Republic bronze medalist, a two-time Swedish junior national champion, and finished in the top 10 at the 2022 World Junior Figure Skating Championships.
+On the junior level, Nordebäck is the 2022 JGP Czech Republic bronze medalist, a two-time Swedish junior national champion (2019-20), and finished in the top 10 at the 2022 World Junior Figure Skating Championships.

+Nordebäck represented Sweden at the 2026 Winter Olympics.

 Personal life

 Nordebäck was born on 12 March 2004 in Solna, Sweden, a municipality of Stockholm.

 Career

 Early career

 Nordebäck began figure skating in 2007.
 During his early career, he was coached by Tanja Magnusson and Daniel Peinado, before eventually switching to Danil Efintsev.

-2017–18 season
+2017–18 season: Junior debut

 Making his junior international debut, Nordebäck began the season by competing at the 2017 Volvo Open Cup, where he placed fifth.
 He went on to compete at the 2017 CS Tallinn Trophy, finishing sixth.

 At the 2018 Swedish Junior Championships, Nordebäck won the bronze medal.
 He then won the gold medal at the 2018 Nordic Junior Championships.
 He closed the season with fourth-place finish at the 2018 International Challenge Cup.